Rosselló (comarca)

+It borders the counties of Alt Empordà (Southern Catalonia) and Vallespir to the south and Conflent to the west, as well as the Occitan region of Languedoc to the north and north-west.

 Rosselló has an area of 1,498 km².
 In 1990, Rosselló had a population of 303,850 inhabitants, with a density of 202.8 people per km².

-It comprises most of the historic county and province of Roussillon.
+It comprises part of the historic county and province of Roussillon.